 - Noisy Shut-Up: When the rolleys discover a footprint at the beach, everyone except for Lackey starts screaming in fright.
 He has to loudly yell "QUIET!" to get them to listen.

 - Older Than They Look: The lifespan of rolleys is apparently a long one.
-The song they have about their wandering claims they've been traveling for three centuries.
-Rolli claims he's young for a rolley, less than four hundred years old.
+While singing about their wandering, they claim to have been traveling for three centuries.
+Rölli claims he's young for a rolley, less than four hundred years old.

 - The Paralyzer: The village elder of the elves uses a spell to completely immobilize Lackey who's trying to sic the other rolleys into attacking them.
 The effect wears off when the elves start leaving only a moment later.

 - Peaceful in Death: The Old Chief spends his last moments sitting peacefully and having a serene expression that doesn't change even as his entire body is sucked up inside his clothing to reappear as a turkey.

 - Pietà Plagiarism: Done by Rölli to Millie after she's crushed under a boulder.

 - Pointy Ears: The elves, of course.
 Lackey has them as well, and maybe some of the other rolleys too (it's difficult to tell as their ears are covered by tangled hair).

 - Put Their Heads Together: Big does this to Lackey and Cacophony who are arguing whether or not Cacophony will still be a chief candidate against Big.

 - Ring Ring CRUNCH: Anytime Rölli is awakened by an alarm clock, he starts hitting it with a hammer before throwing it into Millie's flowerbed where it finally shuts down.

 - Running Gag: